hunnerrose/Movie-MERN/README.md

 1. Users can search specific movie titles or they can browse by genre.
 2. Users can leave reviews/ratings on specific movies.
-3. Users can watch movie trailers.
-4. Users can create & have their own profiles where they save their favorite movies.
-5. Users prompted by movie-related voting polls upon opening the app.
-6. Users can comment on other user's comments, creating threads on movie reviews.
-7. Like/dislike feature for comments.
-8. Views for specific movies and actors.
+3. Views for specific movies.

 ## App Description

-On the main home page, there will be a navbar, gallery and sidebar.
-By default, the gallery will display new/upcoming movie images, titles and release year.
-The navbar has a Home button that shows on all views.
-The sidebar has a seachbox where users can search different movie titles.
+On the main home page, there is a navbar, sidebar, and gallery with gallery items.
+By default, the gallery displays new/upcoming movie images, titles and release year.
+The navbar has the logo is on each view.
+The sidebar has a seachbox where users can search different movie titles and as they search, the gallery items update accordingly.
+Additionally, in the sidebar there's a button for 'Popular Movies', 'Now Playing', 'Upcoming', and 'Top Rated'.
+There's a banner at the top which displays the first movie/search item.
+The banner & gallery items each have a view more section which upon clicking, brings users to the MovieView component displaying more details & info about the movie.
+At the bottom, there's a comment section that allows users to input their name and leave a comment/review on the movie.

-Upon hovering over a gallery item, that specific movie item will expand and display a larger movie image, the movie name, release year, genre & average rating.

-Upon clicking on said movie, a movie view/component pops up displaying more details info about the movie.
+## Backend
+This app uses SupaBase.

-## Components and State Management
+## Components

+- Banner
+- Comments
+- Footer
+- Gallery
+- Gallery Item
+- Genre
+- Header/Genre
+- Movie Overview
+- Movie View
+- NavBar
-- NavBar:
+- Production Info
-- SideBar: manage state at app level; holds searchbar and state changes based on what's input in searchbar
-- Gallery: Displays gallery item; static
-- Gallery Item: when data's input in the searchbar, the GalleryItems change accordingly.
-- Movie: This component is displayed once a GalleryItem is clicked.
-- Review/Ratings
+- Search Bar
-- Actor
+- Side Bar
-- About
+- TopNav

+## Challenges
+- We didn't have time to implement the update portion on the comments; currently they only have the Create, Read and Delete functions.

+## Future Features
+1. Users can watch movie trailers.
+2. Users can create & have their own profiles where they save their favorite movies.
+3. Users prompted by movie-related voting polls upon opening the app.
+4. Users can comment on other user's comments, creating threads on movie reviews.
+5. Like/dislike feature for comments.